zx80/cachetools-utils/README.md

 [memcached](https://memcached.org/) as storage backends, and other utils.

 ## Caching

-Caching is a key component of any significant REST backend so as to avoid performance issues when accessing the storage tier, both in term of throughput, latency and ressource usage.
+Caching is a key component of any significant REST backend so as to avoid performance issues when accessing the storage tier, both in term of throughput, latency and resource usage.

 In order to reduce latency, most time should be lost in network accesses, so reducing the number of trips is a key strategy.
-This suggests combining data transfers where possible through higher-level queries.
+This suggests combining data transfers where possible through higher-level queries, both at the HTTP level and at the database level.

 - write operations need to be sent to storage.